CozmaRares/c-server/README.md

 # HTTP server in C

-This project is an HTTP server implemented in the C programming language.
-The server utilizes file-based routing as the default routing mechanism but also provides support for defining custom routes.

-## Disclaimer

-This project is primarily developed and tested on my specific configuration, and therefore, there is no guarantee that it will work flawlessly on other systems or configurations.
-As this project was not intended for wide compatibility, it may require additional modifications or adjustments to function correctly in different environments.
-Users are encouraged to adapt the project to suit their specific setups and consider it as a starting point for their own implementation rather than a fully production-ready solution.
+> **Disclaimer** This project is primarily developed and tested on my specific configuration,
+> and therefore, there is no guarantee that it will work flawlessly on other systems
+> or configurations.
+As this project was not intended for wide compatibility, it
+> may require additional modifications or adjustments to function correctly in different
+> environments.

 ## Project Description